Shower Pressure Booster Solutions: Pumps, Fixes & Installation Guide

 The single most common cause is mineral deposits.
 Hard water leaves behind limescale that clogs the tiny nozzles in your showerhead over time, choking flow down to a trickle.
 If the problem is isolated to your shower and nowhere else in the house, start here before doing anything else.

 A quick diagnostic tip: turn on several faucets throughout your home.
-If all of them have weak pressure, the issue is systemic — a faulty pressure regulator, a leaking pipe, or a supply problem.
+If all of them have weak pressure, the issue is systemic (a faulty pressure regulator, a leaking pipe, or a supply problem).
 If it's just the shower, the showerhead itself is almost always the first place to look.
+For a deeper dive into whole-house issues, our guide on water pressure problems walks through every diagnostic step.

 Trusted by Thousands